 SCHOOLS & SOLUTIONS Project:

 We are excited to have recently joined a new Erasmus + Project with a different array of partners across Europe.
-This project is looking to develop innovate and interactive ways of going beyond just working with and in schools, through also engaging with the wider community.
+This project is looking to develop both innovate and interactive ways of going beyond just working with and in schools, by engaging with the wider community.
 Take a look at our new Facebook Page here.

-In these unpredictable times, schools and other organisations are being asked to operate in difficult circumstances, to address new issues.
-However, there is still of course the need to provide a high standard of care and support to those they are responsible for.
+In these unpredictable times, schools and other organisations are being asked to operate in difficult circumstances and address new issues.
+However, there is still the need to provide a high standard of care and support to those they are responsible for.

 Meeting these challenges is proving to be a challenge in itself, and given these new pressures, it would be very easy to overlook the whole area of staff development.